obsidian-toaster/project/code-of-conduce.md

 ### Announce

-The Obsidian engineers Mailing List should be used to communicate the agenda, minutes of the bi-weekly meeting, to publish general announces or changes but never to start a discussion
+The Obsidian Engineers/PM Mailing List should be used to communicate the agenda, minutes of the bi-weekly meeting, to publish general announces or changes but never to start a discussion
 .
 This channel could also be used to prepare the sprint or communicate the project milestones.

 When an email about a meeting is published on the Obsidian Mailing List and that you want to participate or to invite somebody, please use this procedure :